gregwood-db/databricks-dr-examples/README.md

 1. You will need to modify the script ```sync_shared_tables.py``` to configure your source and target Databricks workspaces.
   - Update the following values inside the script:
     - target_host: Target/Secondary Workspace URL
-    - target_pat: Personal Access Tokens (PATs) for Target/Secondary Workspace URL0
+    - target_pat: Personal Access Token (PAT) for Target/Secondary Workspace URL
     - catalogs_to_copy: Define the list of catalogs you want to copy
     - landing_zone_url: ADLS/S3/GCS Intermediary Bucket URL